 The Business Support Scheme for independent music businesses consists of:

-• Monthly mentoring and educational sessions from the label & events team in Marketing, Digital, DJ bookings, Music Business, Finance, Design, Publishing and other relevant areas of the Business. .
+• Monthly mentoring and educational sessions from the label & events team in Marketing, Digital, DJ bookings, Music Business, Finance, Design, A&R, Publishing and other relevant areas of the Business.

 • Access to Hospital Records partners, creatives & network

-• Full access to Hospital Records’ studio (Dependent on availability) & Office space
+• Full access to Hospital Records’ studio space (dependent on availability) & office space.

-We are currently working with underground Drum & Bass record label Phase Records as part of our 2023 mentorship programme.
+We are currently working with underground Drum & Bass record label In The Lab Recordings as part of our 2024 mentorship programme.

 Back to sections